-Role of Lord Buddha's Teachings in Solving Our Life's Problems and Granting Peace in this Modern Age
+Relevance of Lord Buddha's Teachings in the Modern Age

 All are invited to attend.

 Tokyo Celebrates Swami Vivekananda's 143rd Birth Anniversary

 The Vedanta Society of Japan (Nippon Vedanta Kyokai) held it's annual public celebration of Swami Vivekananda's 143rd birth anniversary at the Toshima Kohkaido (public hall) in Ikebukuro, Toshima Ward, Tokyo on June 5, 2005.
 The programme consisted of two parts; speeches and a musical cultural programme.